rgilks/royal-game-of-ur-cli/README.md

 - Simulation mode for running multiple games with different strategies
 - Cross-platform compatibility (Clojure and ClojureScript)

+## AI Strategies

+This project implements several AI strategies for playing the Royal Game of Ur.
+Currently, the most effective strategy is the **Minimax algorithm**.
+You can find a detailed explanation of how the Minimax algorithm works in our [Minimax Algorithm Documentation](./docs/minimax.md).

+The Minimax algorithm provides a strong AI opponent by looking ahead several moves and choosing the best possible move, considering both its own opportunities and the opponent's potential responses.
+It's currently the best-performing strategy in our simulations.

+Other implemented strategies include:
+- Random: Chooses moves randomly
+- First-in-list: Always chooses the first available move
+- Strategic: Uses a simple heuristic to prioritize moves

+You can experiment with different strategies and depths for the Minimax algorithm using the command-line interface or the simulation mode.

 ## Technologies Used

 This project utilizes a variety of technologies and tools:

-1. [Clojure](https://clojure.org/): A dynamic, functional programming language for the JVM, used as the primary language for the project.
+1. [Clojure](https://clojure.org/): A dynamic, functional programming language for the JVM
-2. [ClojureScript](https://clojurescript.org/): A compiler for Clojure that targets JavaScript, allowing the game to run in browser environments.
+2. [ClojureScript](https://clojurescript.org/): A compiler for Clojure that targets JavaScript
-3. [nbb](https://github.com/babashka/nbb): A scripting environment for ClojureScript, used for running ClojureScript without compilation.
+3. [nbb](https://github.com/babashka/nbb): A scripting environment for ClojureScript
-4. [Malli](https://github.com/metosin/malli): A data-driven schema library for Clojure(Script), used for data validation and schema definitions.
+4. [Malli](https://github.com/metosin/malli): A data-driven schema library for Clojure(Script)
-5. [core.async](https://github.com/clojure/core.async): A Clojure(Script) library for asynchronous programming, used for running simulations concurrently.
+5. [core.async](https://github.com/clojure/core.async): A Clojure(Script) library for asynchronous programming
-6. [JLine](https://github.com/jline/jline3): A Java library for handling console input, used for improved terminal interactions in the Clojure version.
+6. [JLine](https://github.com/jline/jline3): A Java library for handling console input
-7. [readline-sync](https://github.com/anseki/readline-sync): A npm package for synchronous readline in Node.js, used for console input in the ClojureScript version.
+7. [readline-sync](https://github.com/anseki/readline-sync): A npm package for synchronous readline in Node.js
-8. [just](https://github.com/casey/just): A command runner used for various development tasks and running the game.
+8. [just](https://github.com/casey/just): A command runner for various development tasks
-9. [asdf](https://asdf-vm.com/): A version manager for multiple runtime versions, used to manage Clojure, Node.js, and other tool versions.
+9. [asdf](https://asdf-vm.com/): A version manager for multiple runtime versions
-10. [yarn](https://yarnpkg.com/): A package manager for JavaScript, used to manage Node.js dependencies.
+10. [yarn](https://yarnpkg.com/): A package manager for JavaScript
-11. [GraalVM](https://www.graalvm.org/): A high-performance JDK distribution, used for creating native executables of the game.
+11. [GraalVM](https://www.graalvm.org/): A high-performance JDK distribution
-12. [Graphviz](https://graphviz.org/): An open-source graph visualization software, used for generating state diagrams.
+12. [Graphviz](https://graphviz.org/): An open-source graph visualization software

 ## Getting Started

 ### Prerequisites

-This project was developed on a Mac (specifically an M1 Mac).
+This project was developed on a Mac (M1).
 Users on different operating systems may need to adapt these instructions to their environment.

 Before you begin, make sure you have the following installed:

-1. **Homebrew**: If you don't have Homebrew installed, run the following command in your terminal:
+1. **Homebrew**: Install with:
    ```
    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
    ```

-   After installation, make sure to follow the instructions in the terminal to add Homebrew to your PATH.
+   Follow the terminal instructions to add Homebrew to your PATH.

-2. **Git**: Install Git using Homebrew:
+2. **Git**: Install with Homebrew:
    ```
    brew install git
    ```

-3. **asdf**: Install asdf using Homebrew:
+3. **asdf**: Install with Homebrew:
    ```
    brew install asdf
    ```

-   After installation, add the following to your `~/.zshrc` or `~/.bash_profile`:
+   Add to your `~/.zshrc` or `~/.bash_profile`:
    ```
    echo -e "\n. $(brew --prefix asdf)/libexec/asdf.sh" >> ~/.zshrc
    ```

-   Then, restart your terminal or run `source ~/.zshrc`.
+   Restart your terminal or run `source ~/.zshrc`.

 ### Installation